Coveros/codeveros-jenkins/PIPELINE.md

 ## Pipeline Overview

-The CodeVeros Jenkins pipeline has a series of build, deploy, and test functions built into it by default.
+The Codeveros Jenkins pipeline has a series of build, deploy, and test functions built into it by default.
 The pipeline supports:

 * Docker container images